0x0FB0/yafuzz/README.md

 ## Usage

 This script can run in two modes of operation.

 Supplying a wordlist `-W` argument will initiate a multithreaded fuzzing session.

 Lack of wordlist `-W` tag will run this script in interactive inline mode.

+Use Burp Pro instead if you have one.

 Key features:
 - Fuzzer will replace all `[INJECT]` tags with specified payload (supports url, data, headers, cookies)
 - Multiple HTTP methods will result in separate request for each